 The legend of mobile learning has been foretold for years and now it’s finally arrived.
 This, along with more affordable mobile data, means that mobile video is becoming more accessible and more widely used than ever before.

 Why?
-Because, as we mentioned above, video can deliver short, intensive bursts of information that can be consumed in less time than it would take to read, and with richer information than can be contained in a graphic alone.
+Because, as we mentioned above, eLearning videos can deliver short, intensive bursts of information that can be consumed in less time than it would take to read, and with richer information than can be contained in a graphic alone.

 It’s easy to see, then, how video in eLearning can lend itself to making courses more compatible with learning on the go.
 Whether on their morning commute or in an airport lounge, learners are able to engage in this bite-sized training format, no matter how much time they have on their hands.